xbauquet/kuma-website/docs/README.md

 # page meta
 meta:
   - name: keywords
-    content: service mesh microservices open-source
+    content: servicemesh service-mesh service mesh kuma microservices micro-services micro services open-source opensource open source traffic security policy tracing logging permissions gateway kubernetes k8s cncf
+  - name: description
+    content: Kuma is the open-source control plane for reliable service connectivity.
+Built on top of Envoy, Kuma delivers a modern Service Mesh on any platform, with high performance and ease of use.

 # custom page data
 testimonialPortraitSrc: /images/luca-maraschi-cropped@2x.png
 testimonialPortraitAlt: Portrait photo of Luca Maraschi
 showTestimonial: true # change this to `true` if you want to display the testimonial
-showNews: false # change this to `true` if you want to display the news bar
+showNews: true # change this to `true` if you want to display the news bar
 startText: Get Started
 startUrl: /install/
 whyText: Why Kuma?